The Data Behind Gender-Based Car Insurance Pricing

 - More severe claims: Male drivers tend to be involved in higher-speed collisions, resulting in larger property damage and bodily injury payouts.

-- Riskier driving behaviors: Studies show men are more likely to speed, drive under the influence, and skip seat belt use — all behaviors that elevate claim probability.
+- Riskier driving behaviors: According to IIHS and NHTSA data, men are more likely to speed, drive under the influence (accounting for approximately 80% of alcohol-impaired fatalities), and skip seat belt use — all behaviors that elevate claim probability.

 Insurers view this data as a legitimate risk predictor, the same way they treat driving history, vehicle type, or annual mileage.
 It's not personal — it's probability.
 To understand how all of these pieces fit together, see our breakdown of how car insurance premiums are calculated.